lunarc/lunarc_docs/docs/batch_system.md

     #SBATCH --mem-per-cpu=5000

-When requesting more then 3100 MB per processing core on Aurora when utilising a SNIC project, your jobs will be charged at a higher rate.
+When requesting more then 3100 MB per processing core on a normal Aurora node, your jobs will be charged at a higher rate.
 If you do this, some processing cores have to remain idle since you are using more than your fair share of memory.

-Users of [LU projects](#specifying-a-project-and-partition-for-users-with-lu-projects-or-multiple-projects) can utilise up to 12800 MB per processing core without any cores ideling, by requesting placement on a large memory node via the **-C** option.
+There are a few nodes, however, where jobs can utilise up to 12800 MB per processing core without any cores ideling, by requesting placement on a large memory node via the **-C** option.
 The following example will request 11000 MB per processing core on a large memory node

     #SBATCH --mem-per-cpu=11000
     #SBATCH -C mem256GB